21 February 2019

 Afternoon coffee.
 With macaroons.
 I still can’t get excited about them, sorry.
 Give me croissants!

 Finally it was time for my tutorial on Automated Reporting.
 Pretty good turnout.
 One person left when I pointed out that the content was aimed at beginners.
 There was still a wide range of experience in the room, which makes a tutorial challenging.
 How to keep everybody engaged without leaving anybody behind?
 About half way through I realised that I had been a little ambitious in terms of content.
 Still managed to finish most of what I wanted to say.
 Had to simply demo the final step, which was automatically emailing the reports.
 Probably just as well because the guest WiFi only allowed HTTP and HTTPS.
-So no hitting an external SMTP server without a VPN.
+No hitting an external SMTP server without a VPN.

 The organisers did something very good at the closing: they asked people from the audience to come forward and talk about the top three things they had learned during the day.
 This was a good way to ensure that the conference ended on a high note.